dumbasPL/fumo_loader/README.md

 - Manual map a DLL into kernel memory and expose it to user mode via page table manipulation
 - Re-generate a unique, encrypted executable each time it is run and delete the old one
-- Store the target DLL in an encrypted form on disk (.fumo file)
+- Store the target DLL in a compressed and encrypted form on disk (.fumo file)
 - Tray icon and notifications that tell you about the status of the loader and allow you to abort the injection process
 - Wait for certain modules to be loaded in the target process before injecting
 - No running processes during injection (injects itself into a different process, explorer.exe by default)